emberjs/website/source/blog/2018-11-29-december-event.md

 ## Quality Standards

-We don’t think we need to say these things, but just in case….
+We don’t think we need to say these things, but just in case…

 - the PR counts once it is merged; the issue counts once we have added the label.
 - the PR must not be disruptive (i.e., taking someone else’s branch/commits and creating a PR)